Brand: watch your assets! Is less more?

 So: More focus + more clarity + more differentiation = better results.

-So, in a demanding and fragmented communication environment, it’s critical to streamline and simplify your brand codes and activate them heavily on communications, whether visual, verbal, or audio.
-This ensures that even a fleeting glance at a bus shelter poster, a company Linkedin post, or hearing a jingle, effectively brands the product.
-This is why recent years have seen many leading brands simplify and clarify their portfolio of brands, and their visual assets.
+In a demanding and fragmented communication environment, [i.e. everywhere these days] it’s critical to streamline and simplify your brand codes and activate them heavily on communications, whether visual, verbal, or audio.
+This ensures that even a fleeting glance at a bus shelter poster, a company Linkedin post, or hearing a jingle, effectively brands the product [and brings it back to your mind].

-David Aaker, Professor Emeritus as Haas Business School, writes ‘Simplicity is the ultimate sophistication.
+David Aaker, Professor Emeritus as Haas Business School, writes, ‘Simplicity is the ultimate sophistication.
 It’s essential for a brand to have a small set of core elements that can be easily recognised and remembered.
 The more complicated the brand, the less likely it is to be remembered, and the less effective it will be in building relationships with customers.’